Set up a data warehouse

 You must embed a JavaScript snippet into your website to finalize your setup.

 Finally, connect your new data source to the BigQuery destination.
-You can do this by clicking on the Connections
+You can do this by clicking the Connections button in the middle of the overview page.

 3.3.
 Add your application as a data source